eyeem/span_builder/README.md

   })
 ```

-...and then use `SpanBuilder` together with `SpanBuilderWidget` which will manage creating and disposing `TapGestrueRecognizer` at the right time:
+Then you can use this `SpanBuilder` together with `SpanBuilderWidget` which will manage creating and disposing of `TapGestrueRecognizer` at the right time:

 ```dart
 SpanBuilderWidget(